FORMULA 1 GRAND PRIX DU CANADA 2017

 - See some amazing freestyle skateboard and motocross performances in the Monster Energy Zone;

-- Enjoy the cool air and the lounge ambiance at the Sleeman Terrace;
+- Enjoy the cool air and the lounge ambiance at the Heineken Terrace;

-- Have fun with your family near Grandstand 33!
+- Have fun with your family near the Family Grandstand!
 Many booths, restaurants and activities for young and old await you in the Family Zone;

 - Visit the support race paddocks located beyond the Hairpin, behind Grandstand 15;